wyang342/school-interface-four/README.md

 def run
     authenticate_user
-    # ...methods and logic that run the program.
-This code will depend on how you chose to refactor.
+    # Methods and logic that run the program will follow.
+    #This code should only run if the user is successfully authenticated.
 end
 ```